 The Splash Harbour Waterpark has a 42-foot high inner tube slide, a single-rider speed slide, a lazy river, and an interactive splash zone with a dumping bucket and mini slides.
 After you’ve dried off, check out their mini-golf course or the indoor game room.

-There’s even a snack shack right on the deck, interactive mining games for kids eager to learn, and a drink shack making fresh fruit blended smoothies.
+There’s a snack shack on the deck, interactive mining games for kids eager to learn, and a drink shack making fresh fruit blended smoothies.

-If you are staying in Clearwater for the weekend, a week, a month, or you live in Clearwater, they are ticket options for everyone.
-There are several membership passes too that make it a great price, click here for prices.
+If you are staying in Clearwater for the weekend, a week, or a month, or you live in Clearwater, they are ticket options for everyone.
+There are several membership passes too, which makes it a great price, click here for prices.

 View this post on Instagram